 *The Graduate Diploma in Economics requires the satisfactory completion of 8 units of study (48 credit points).

-Up to two years part-time
+Six months full-time or up to two years part-time

 A Graduate Certificate requires the satisfactory completion of 4 units of study (24 credit points).
 Graduate Certificate courses may include core or compulsory units of study.

 Please note: there is no admission to the Graduate Certificate in Development Studies for international students because the course is only offered on a part time basis.